waggle-sensor/pywaggle/waggle/plugin/README.md

 ### Complete Measurement Reference

-The `add_measurement` usage above only covered the typical use case.
+Our `add_measurement` example only covered the most common usage.
 For a complete reference, please see the [section on sensorgrams](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).